johngonz0/RSA/README.md

 # RSA Implementation in TypeScript

-This is a simple implementation of the RSA (Rivest–Shamir–Adleman) cryptographic algorithm in TypeScript.
+This is a simple implementation of the RSA algorithm in TypeScript by John Gonsalves.
 The implementation includes key generation, encryption, decryption, and digital signature functionalities.

 ## Prerequisites